goatandsheep/rc/README.md

 > Since ini, and env variables do not have a standard for types, your application needs be prepared for strings.

-To ensure that string representations of booleans and numbers are always converted into their proper types (especially useful if you intend to do strict `===` comparisons), consider using a module such as [parse-strings-in-object](https://github.com/anselanza/parse-strings-in-object) to wrap the config object returned from rc.
+To ensure that string representations of booleans and numbers are always converted into their proper types (especially useful if you intend to do strict `===` comparisons), consider using a module such as [parse-strings-in-object](https://github.com/anselanza/parse-strings-in-object) to wrap the config object returned from r-c.

 ## Simple example demonstrating precedence
-Assume you have an application like this (notice the hard-coded defaults passed to rc):
+Assume you have an application like this (notice the hard-coded defaults passed to r-c):
 ```
-const conf = require('rc')('myapp', {
+const conf = require('r-c')('myapp', {
     port: 12345,
     mode: 'test'
 });